RoknuzzamanRokon/global_hotel_mapping/README.md

     ```

 ## Setup Environment
-### Required credentials to add in the .env file in project directory:
+### Required credentials to add to the .env file in the project directory:

 #### 2.1 Database connection credentials
 - Database URL set it as a 'DB_HOST' this name string